 The keypad and cluster organization applied to other layers similarly require little effort to adopt – of course, having arrived at this design is largely a result of my own fingering disposition, pleasant surprises aside.
 Overloading keys to shift values further eases memorization.

-this Colemak layout is based on the Colemak Mod-DH layout with a few adjustments..
+this Colemak layout is based on the Colemak Mod-DH layout with a few adjustments, notably, the repositioning of the Z, X, V and B keys from the published layout..

 Similarly, the M character, being a higher frequency character than the K, is swapped with it on the home row.
 As well, it feels much less of a reach than on a staggered keyboard.